microsoft/Application-Insights-Workbooks/Documentation/Interactivity.md

 Learn more about [Parameters in Workbooks](Parameters/Parameters.md)

-## Grid row clicks
+## Grid, Tile, Chart selections
-Workbooks allow authors to construct scenarios where clicking a row in a grid updates subsequent charts based on the content of the row.
+Workbooks allow authors to construct scenarios where clicking a row in a grid, or tiles, or charts updates subsequent items on the content of the selected items.

 For instance, a user can have a grid that shows a list of requests and some stats like failure counts.
-They could setup it up such that clicking a row corresponding to a request, will result in detailed charts below updating to filter down to just that request.
+They could set it up such that clicking a row corresponding to a request, will result in detailed charts below updating to filter down to just that request.

 ### Setting up interactivity on grid or chart selections
 1. Switch the workbook to edit mode by clicking on the _Edit_ toolbar item.